fairhive-labs/docs/whitepaper/README.md

 ### Step 5: Payment and Delivery

-* **Invoicing:** Contractors can request payments according to the invoicing period established during mission creation.
+* **Invoicing:** Fellowship members can request payments according to the invoicing period established during mission creation.
 This ensures continuous compensation for completed and satisfactory work.

 {% hint style="success" %}
 **Transparency in Delivery:** The progress of the project and invoicing can be monitored by the initiator and community, ensuring that all participants are held accountable for their contributions.